djalbat/murmuration/README.md

 * As well as conditional branching, for example, often functionality needs to be implemented in the context of a transaction that cannot simply be added to an SQL statement.
 Unzipping a stored binary, for example, or checking some program variable dependent upon a prior query.
 Furthermore, a shared context means that even though several parts of the application logic might be related, they can still effectively communication with one another of the course of the transaction.

 The example above demonstrates the crux of the approach taken here, therefore.
 The application logic is to be found in easily readable, atomic form within the body of each operation.
-On the other hand the SQL statements are considered to be dumb in the sense that they do nothing be slavishly insert or retrieve information from the database.
+On the other hand the SQL statements are considered to be dumb in the sense that they do nothing but slavishly place or retrieve information into or from the database.

 This approach leads to less SQL and more JavaScript, however, as already mentioned but well worth repeating, that JavaScript is easily readable and atomic.
 The downside is a small amount of boilerplate JavaScript wrapping each operation, but this is a small price to pay.